neoremind/fluent-validator/README.md

 ### 2.5 On what condition to do validate

 Use `when()` method on a specified regular expression to determine whether to do validation against the target or not.
-Note that the working scope is only applied to the previous validator or validator chain added.
+Note that the working scope is only applied to the previous *Validator* or *ValidatorChain* added.

     FluentValidator.checkAll().failOver()
                 .on(car.getManufacturer(), new CarManufacturerValidator()).when(a == b)

 ### 2.6 Execute validation
-Once `doValidate()` method is called, it means to perform validation of all constraints of the given entity or fields.
+Once `doValidate()` method is called, it means to perform validation of all constraints of the given entities or fields.
 This is where all the validators are really executed.
-And a result is returned which contains error messages if there is any.
+Actaully, ou can do some callback work as well, how-to will be introduced in the Advanced features section.

     Result ret = FluentValidator.checkAll()
                 .on(car.getManufacturer(), new CarManufacturerValidator()).when(true)